narenltk/forever_node_js/README.md

 Here you can get the code of the server.js for testing you application.

-If you wish to use the same code which I have then you may proceed with git clone

-Open up ur terminal and given the following command,
+If you wish to use the same code which I have then open up ur terminal and give the following command,

 ```
 git clone https://github.com/narenltk/forever_node_js.git